Did you know that losing weight with hypothyroidism doesn’t have to be impossible?

 As a specialist in helping patients with Hypothyroidism and Hashimoto’s, I’ve been able to personally help hundreds of patients lose weight.
 And today I want to share with you how I do it.

 I’m going to teach you how to lose weight with hypothyroidism by giving you the recommendations that I give to my patients.

-I will also go over case studies of real life patients that I’ve been able to help, and tell you what tests you need to order from your Doctor to get to the root cause of your weight loss resistance.
+I will also go over case studies of real-life patients that I’ve been able to help and provide you with what tests you need to get from your doctor to get to the root cause of your weight loss resistance.

 So let’s jump in…

 Why Weight Loss is so Difficult with Hypothyroidism

 You’ve been restricting your calories to try and lose weight but every time you do you get more fatigued than normal.
 You’ve been able to lose 5-10 pounds by doing this but once you start eating normally again your weight pops RIGHT back up to where it was.

 This is something that I’ve seen over and over again and it’s something that we need to discuss.

 Calorie-restricted diets are not the best way to lose weight and they can actually be harmful to those with hypothyroidism.

 And this really shouldn’t come as a surprise.